 Finding the right book to read may seem easy at first but I was dispirited when I couldn’t enjoy the popular titles.

 Books from diverse genres seem to be over-complicated for me.
-So one of the best ways that worked for me was choosing one genre.
+So one of the best ways that helped me stick with a productive daily reading habit is choosing one genre.
 Children’s books have been my favorite.
-For months I have been reading popular books from that genre.
+For months I have been reading popular books from the genre.
 Sometimes I even picked up short classics or abridged versions of classics.

 So how would you decide on a genre?
 Ask yourself what interests you the most?
 If you love travelling start with reading travel books such as “Eat pray and love” or “Into the wild”.
 Romance books and Non-fiction are also great choices.
 You don’t have to read a book just because it’s a bestseller.

-Visiting the library every week was a part of my routine.
-It’s a great way to squeeze more reading into your hectic life.
-This doesn’t have to start with purchasing numerous books.
-Libraries are clever ways to start because it’s much cheaper and you get to spend some time reading in a cosy environment.
+Visiting the library every week was a part of my reading routine.
+It’s a great way to squeeze more reading into the hectic life.
+Borrowing books from the library is also a good reminder to cultivate the habit of reading, one doesn’t have to spend a lot of money.
+Libraries are clever ways to to develop reading habit for beginners and for students.
+It’s much cheaper and you start to develop interest in reading in no time.

 Although I don’t really spend much time reading in the library I love visiting once a week just to get the reading vibes.
 I love browsing through the catalogues and scanning for genres and books.

 You don’t need to spend a large sum on your reading hobby.
-But doing some smart investment in things can actually help you become an avid reader.
+But doing some smart investment in things can actually help you build a reading habit.

 For instance, if you are someone who loves reading e-book then you might want to consider buying a kindle paperwhite.
 Although smartphones and tablets can serve the purpose they are not essentially designed for reading long chapters.
 Investing in bookworm gadgets like e-readers can help you get focused.
 Also, they are more convenient and portable.
 Having thousands of books in one place can also motivate you to read more.